Americans with Disabilities Act of 1990: "Capitol Crawl"

-Shortly before the act was passed, disability rights activists with physical disabilities coalesced in front of the Capitol Building, shed their crutches, wheelchairs, powerchairs and other assistive devices, and immediately proceeded to crawl and pull their bodies up all 100 of the Capitol's front steps, without warning.
+Shortly before the act was passed, disability rights activists with physical disabilities coalesced in front of the Capitol Building, shed their crutches, wheelchairs, mobility aids and other assistive devices, and immediately proceeded to crawl and pull their bodies up all 83 of the Capitol's front steps, without warning.
 As the activists did so, many of them chanted "ADA now", and "Vote, Now".
 Some activists who remained at the bottom of the steps held signs and yelled words of encouragement at the "Capitol Crawlers".
-Jennifer Keelan, a second grader with cerebral palsy, was videotaped as she pulled herself up the steps, using mostly her hands and arms, saying "I'll take all night if I have to."
+Jennifer Keelan-Chaffins, a second grader with cerebral palsy, was videotaped as she pulled herself up the steps, using mostly her hands and arms, saying "I'll take all night if I have to."
 This direct action is reported to have "inconvenienced" several senators and to have pushed them to approve the act.
 While there are those who do not attribute much overall importance to this action, the "Capitol Crawl" of 1990 is seen by some present-day disability activists in the United States as a central act for encouraging the ADA into law.